OneCoreOSS/oskit/README.md

 The closed source binaries are not included by default inside of the OSKit.
 The Linux Kernel used inside of the OSKit was compiled using the [Linux ZEN Kernel (6.10.9-zen1)](https://github.com/zen-kernel/zen-kernel/releases/tag/v6.10.9-zen1) unmodified source code.

-OneCore Linux is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.html).
+OneCore Linux is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.html) and comes with ABSOLUTELY NO WARRANTY.